EECS 183 Labs

 - NOTE:

-IMPORTANT: This is the same file you will use for Project 4: Battleship.
-Once you complete the lab you may use your lab solutions for Project 4.
+IMPORTANT: This is the same file you will use for Project 4.
+Once you complete the lab you may use your lab solutions for Project 4, even if you worked with people other than your project partner on the lab.

-- This file contains the definition (implementation) of a class that represents a Position for the game Battleship – think a two-dimensional coordinate system: (row, column).
+- This file contains the definition (implementation) of a class that represents a point on the Project 4 canvas – think a two-dimensional coordinate system: (x, y).

-- Each Position has an row value and a column value.
+- Each Point has a x value and a y value.

 - The values for row and col must always be within specified bounds, accomplished using the